Himu1503/full-stack-technical-test/README.md

   - Export all logs as CSV
   - Export registrations only as CSV
 - **Statistics Dashboard**: Quick stats on registrations, views, and events

+  #### 🎯 Bonus:
+  - ** Seprate Section to create Marketing Banner
+  - ** Seprate from code so easy for non-techincal person to manage the application

 ## 🛠 Tech Stack